 Canada announces opening an investigation into VW’s diesel emissions scandal.

-U.S. launches law suit against VW seeking up to $46 billion for violations of pollution laws.
+The U.S. federal government launches a civil lawsuit against VW, seeking up to $46 billion US for violating the country’s pollution laws.

 First partial settlement reached between U.S. and VWOctober 25, 2016